ACCESSIBLE HEARING SOLUTIONS INC.

 • the Government of Canada as an employer, service provider, builder and buyer

-Provincial Accessibility Laws
+Provincial Accessibility Laws - Nova Scotia

-Nova Scotia's government has recently moved forward with its promise to help make Nova Scotia a more accessible and inclusive place to live and work.
-Bill 59, which is now law, passed third reading on April 27, 2017 and received Royal Assent on April 28th.
-Its purpose is intended to:
+Nova Scotia's government has moved forward with its promise to help make Nova Scotia a more accessible and inclusive place to live and work.
+Bill 59, which is now law.

-a. achieve accessibility by preventing and removing barriers that disable people with respect to:
+A) Achieve accessibility by preventing and removing barriers that disable people with respect to:

 • the delivery and receipt of goods and services